Type-safe bitwise operations - TL;DR

 But enumerations provide type-safety

-On the other hand, enumerations, and especially scoped ones, improve the type-safety of our code:
+On the other hand, enumerations, and especially scoped enumerations, improve the type-safety of our code:

 -

-variables and arguments of enumeration type can only by assigned (resp. invoked) with a value of the same type
+variables and arguments of enumeration type can only by assigned (resp. invoked) with a values of the correct type

 -